 2. Disclosure of all "Other Support" as required by NIH applicants

-The NIH expects any support in research or salary from an institution (Federal, non-Federal, commercial, or academic) made available to senior/key personnel to be listed on the "Other Support" document included in NIH proposals and progress reports.
+The NIH expects any active and pending resources or salary made available to a researcher in support of and/or related to any of their research endeavors to be listed on the "Other Support" document included in NIH proposals and progress reports.
+These active and pending resources are required to be disclosed during Just in Time submission.
 This includes:

-- Copies of contracts, grants, or any other agreements specific to senior/key personnel appointments and/or employment with a foreign institution (all translated into English).
-The NIH does accept machine-read translations, e.g., google translate.
+- Supporting documents, including copies of contracts, grants, or any other agreements specific to senior/key personnel appointments and/or employment with a foreign institution (all translated into English).
+The NIH does accept machine-read translations, e.g., Google Translate.

 - PIs and key personnel must electronically sign their other support forms prior to submission to certify the accuracy of the information.